Computed Tomography Enterography

 Canadian Radiation Protection Association

 CT enterography.
-American College of Radiology and Radiological Society of North America Radiology Info website.
+Radiology Info—Radiological Society of North America website.
 Available at:

 ...(Click grey area to select URL)

 Accessed September 16, 2020.